Physical Therapy Assistants

 Introduction

-Physical therapy assistants (PTAs) help to restore physical function in people with injury, birth defects, or disease.
+Physical therapy assistants (PTAs) help to restore physical function in people with injury, congenital anomalies, or disease.
 They assist physical therapists with a variety of techniques, such as exercise, massage, heat, and water therapy.

 Quick Facts